 3. Richard Dreyfuss (Hooper)

 Dreyfuss has been incredibly active in the entertainment biz for decades.
-One of my personal favorites is a comedy from the ’90s What About Bob.
-Dreyfuss plays a successful psychiatrist who is driven insane by his patient, Bob.
+One of our personal favorites is a comedy from the ’90s What About Bob?
+Dreyfuss plays a successful psychiatrist who is driven insane by his patient, Bob (Bill Murray).
 Recently he played the infamous Bernie Madoff in a TV mini-series and co-starred alongside SNL alum Chevy Chase in a Netflix film called The Last Laugh.

 4. Lorraine Gary (Ellen Brody)